forestryio/forestry.io/hugo/content/docs/import-button.md

 ---

-The import button lets users fork a project and import it into Forestry in one fell swoop.
+The import button lets users create their own copy of your project and import it into Forestry in one fell swoop.

 If you have a static site project &mdash; like a theme or starter site &mdash; that is optimized for use with Forestry and you want to share it, adding an import button to your readme or website will make it easy for users to get started using your project with Forestry.